Snorting Molly (MDMA) Side Effects, Risks, and Addiction Treatment

 Ecstasy addiction can take a major toll on a person’s life.
-Addiction is a long-standing struggle for many people, and knowing the signs of it may save someone’s life.
+Addiction is a long-standing struggle for many people, and knowing the signs may save someone’s life.

 - Taking more ecstasy or taking it for longer than intended.

-- Having the desire to cut down or stop using, but being unsuccessful at doing so.
+- Having the desire to cut down or stop using, but being unsuccessful in doing so.

-- Spending a lot of time trying to get or use ecstasy.
+- Spending a lot of time trying to acquire or use ecstasy.

 - Craving ecstasy.

 - Ecstasy use interfering with work, social, or family responsibilities.